top of page

 • Understanding Parental Rights in Special Education (PRISE)

-• From Present Levels to Specially Designed Instruction: Putting it All Together
+• From Present Levels to Specially Designed Instruction: Putting It All Together

-• Practical Strategies for managing an IEP meeting
+• Practical Strategies for Managing an IEP meeting

 • Taking a position during your IEP meeting